A bit of History Uncovered

 NM Professional keirin

-Posted on November 25th, 2008 by Dave under Bikes, velodrome.
+Posted on November 25th, 2008 by admin under Bikes, velodrome.

 Here1www.ABQKeirin.com is a link to my life time goal of bringing true Japanese style Keirin to NM.